Ray Stark: Rastar Productions

 In 1966, Stark left Seven Arts to found his own production company, Rastar Productions.
 Rastar's first production was the film version of Funny Girl, starring Barbra Streisand.
 The company went on to produce many notable films from the 1970s to the early 2000s, including The Owl and the Pussycat (1970), The Way We Were (1973), Murder By Death (1976), The Goodbye Girl (1977), Seems Like Old Times (1980), Annie (1982), Steel Magnolias (1989), and Harriet the Spy (1996).
 In 1974, Rastar was acquired by Columbia Pictures, which included all Rastar property including the following Rastar property: Rastar Productions, Rastar Pictures, Rastar Features, and Rastar Television.
 Ray Stark then founded Rastar Films, later selling that to Columbia Pictures as well in 1980.
+Stark later formed with Daniel Melnick of The IndieProd Company, Rastar/IndieProd in 1989, at Carolco Pictures.

 Stark's final film (as Rastar Television) was the 2000 TV movie Alley Cats Strike, which was co-produced by Walt Disney Television and aired on Disney Channel.
 Rastar was closed when Stark himself died in 2004 and all assets were folded into now Columbia Pictures.